jhuscott/taskcheck/README.md

 url = "https://www.officeholidays.com/ics-clean/italy/milan"
 event_all_day_is_blocking = true
 expiration = 720 # in hours (720 hours = 30 days)

+[report]
+additional_attributes = ["estimated", "due", "urgency"] # additional attributes to show in the report
+# when these words are matched in the task description, the corresponding emoji is used
+emoji_keywords = {"meet"=":busts_in_silhouette:", "review"=":mag_right:"}
+include_unplanned = true # include unplanned tasks in the report in an ad-hoc section additional_attributes_unplanned = ["due", "urgency"] # additional attributes to show in the report for unplanned tasks
 ```

 ## Tips and Tricks